 Photo cred via Etsy where you can get these!

 Air plants are great bathroom plant options because of how much they love humidity!
 They also like a good amount of indirect light so make sure you have a decent amount of sun in your bathroom before adding any of these fun plants to your space.

 10. Fiddle Leaf Fig

-Fiddle Leaf Figs are very temperamental and don’t like to be moved so be sure to put them in a spot where they’ll get lots of bright light for the get go.
+Fiddle Leaf Figs are very temperamental and don’t like to be moved, so be sure to put them in a spot where they’ll get lots of bright light from the get go.

 Find more Fiddle Leaf Fig fun here!

 11. Dracaena Marginata

 The Dracaena Marginata, also called the Dragon Tree, is a great plant for bathrooms because they love high humidity!
 They’re super easy to grow indoors and like bright indirect light.